nneubauer/homebridge-denon/README.md

 ## A Plugin for homebridge to control a Denon AVR

-This is a [Homebridge](https://github.com/nfarina/homebridge) plugin to control all types of [Denon AVRs](https://www.denon-hifi.nl/nl/product/homecinema/avreceiver).
+This is a [Homebridge](https://github.com/nfarina/homebridge) plugin to control all types of [Denon AVRs](https://www.denon-hifi.nl/nl/product/homecinema/avreceiver) and possibly Marantz AVRs (some are tested with positive results).
 The plugin uses the http commands and not on the unstable telnet commands to control Denon AVRs.
 This git has been forked from [nneubauer/homebridge-denon](https://github.com/nneubauer/homebridge-denon) which was the basis for version 1 of this plugin.

 Note: I'm not a javascript coder at all, so be easy on code improvements ;).